department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-04 Unified Check-In Experience Usability Study/transcripts/MMDDYY_p03.md

 *Veteran should be reviewing the “manage appointments” component on the check-in confirmation page.*

 - Great.
-And, how easy or difficult was it to find out if your other upcoming appointments needed to be reviewed too?
+And, how easy or difficult was it to find that information (about your other upcoming appointments)?
-- And, is there anything you would recommend doing to make this information easier to find?
+- And, is there anything you would recommend doing to make this information easier to find on this page?

 Great.
 Now, let’s go ahead and review your other upcoming appointments.